iAvoe/Object-Oriented-Analysis-Design-Review-4/README.md

 **Cardinality**
 - The possible amount of association
 - e.g., "1 ----> 3" means 1 left can associate with 3 right

 **Multiplicity**
 - The min and max possible amount of association
 - e.g., "0..1 ----> 1..3" means 0 to 1 left can associate with 1 to 3 right
-- UML avoids the term cardinality and only uses multiplicity **C+M**
+- UML avoids the term cardinality and only uses multiplicity

+**C-M Mixed Representation**
-- e.g., "0..1 ----> 3" means the left side has multiplicity, with only cardinality on the right
+- e.g., "0..1 ----> 3" has left multiplicity, and right cardinality

-**binary associations**
+**Binary associations**
-- associations between exactly two distinct types of things
+- Associations between exactly two distinct types of things

-**unary association**
+**Unary association**
-- an association between two instances of the same type of thing
+- Association between two instances of the same type of thing

-**ternary association**
+**Ternary association**
-- an association between exactly three distinct types of things
+- Association between exactly three distinct types of things

-**n-ary association**
+**N-ary association**
-- an association between n distinct types of thing
+- Association between n distinct types of thing

 ## Entity Relationship Diagram (ERD)